Dog park: Public dog parks

 A public dog park is typically a fenced outdoor area where people and their dogs can play together.
 Similarly, a dog run is a smaller fenced area, created for the same use, that is often located within an existing park.
-Public dog parks are most commonly operated by your city or county's parks department and are frequently part of a park.
+Public dog parks are most commonly operated by a city or county's parks department and are frequently part of a park.
 As the names imply, these places offer dogs off-leash play areas where their owners can enjoy a park-like setting and the chance to socialize with other canines and their owners.
-Public dog parks are being established all over the country and offer a wealth of benefits to dogs, dog owners and the community as a whole.
+Public dog parks are being established all over the country and offer a wealth of benefits to dogs, dog owners, and the community as a whole.
 Unless they are well-lit, most public dog parks are open to the public from dawn until dusk.
-Some public dog parks have vaccination requirements but are not typically staffed or enforced unless there is some kind of incident which is reported to animal control.
+Some public dog parks have vaccination requirements, but are not typically staffed or enforced unless there is some kind of incident, which is reported to animal control.

+Some municipalities designate portions of public beaches, or entire coastal areas, for the use of dogs off-leash.